tobijk/caius/doc/_manpages/error.md

 &nbsp;&nbsp;*control_flow*<br/>
 }?

-The `except` command takes a minimum of three arguments\:
+The `except` command takes a minimum of three arguments:

  - the block of code to be executed,
  - the *name* of a variable for storing an exception object reference,